0x80/isolate-package/README.md

 3. When `isolate` runs, it does the exact same thing as always.
 It will pick up the shared packages, and copies and links them to the isolated target package.
-4. When deploying to Firebase, the Google cloud pipeline will look at the manifest, install the dependencies of the target package and the dependencies of any linked internal packages.
+4. When deploying to Firebase, the Google cloud pipeline will use the package manifest as usual, to install the listed dependencies and any dependencies listed in the linked internal package manifests.

 Steps 3 and 4 are no different from a traditional setup.